Crackdown on Security

 security crackdowns to catch perpetrators, such as Department of Defense crackdown earlier this year.

-getting better."
-His talk was the keynote address at the Department of Defense Cyber Crime Conference held on
+His talk was the keynote address at the Department of Defense Cyber Crime

-"Computer Virus Broker" named Jeanson James Ancheta.
-On further investigation, a Department of Justice press
+Virus Broker" named Jeanson James Ancheta.
+On further investigation, a Department of Justice press release from Nov

-offered the following information on this incident, "In the first prosecution of its kind in the nation, a
+following information on this incident, "In the first prosecution of its kind in the nation, a well-known member of

-well-known member of the "botmaster underground" has been indicted on federal charges for profiting from the use of
+the "botmaster underground" has been indicted on federal charges for profiting from the use of "botnets" – armies

 Jeanson James Ancheta, 20, of Downey, California,